Contact Frank by 📨 email

 How often can I grade?

-If you train twice a week or more and are good enough, you might be a black belt in about 3 years.
+As the saying goes: “An average person can’t get a black belt”.
+The average person does karate for a while but they quit before they get to black belt.
+Every person who gets to black belt is driven and focused.
+If this is you, and you train twice a week or more and are good enough, you might earn your black belt in about 3 years.
 Many people take 4-5 years or more.

 What style of karate does Senshi Karate teach?